 You take every aspect of running your business pretty seriously.
 Why would hiring a virtual receptionist be any different?
 If you’ve been thinking about hiring a virtual receptionist for your business, you need to consider a few things first to make sure you have the best, most efficient experience possible.

 What should you ask before you hire a virtual receptionist for your small business?

 Virtual receptionists work from a remote location (their home, an office, a call center, etc.) to handle your receptionist duties.
 They never set foot inside your office (if you have one–home-based businesses also rock).
 How does this work?

-Virtual receptionists usually work on a contract basis for small and medium businesses who need extra help but don’t want to budget for a full-time receptionist or personal assistant.
-Examples of tasks a virtual receptionist can take care of are:
+Virtual receptionists can work full-time for a virtual receptionist provider (like Conversational) or as a freelancer for businesses who need extra help but don’t want to budget for a full-time receptionist.

 - Notify you of cancellations

 Now that you’re clear on the types of tasks a virtual receptionist can handle for your business, you might feel ready to jump in and hire one–but not so fast.
 In order to make sure your time and your receptionist’s time are optimized instead of wasted, ask yourself the following questions about what you want from your virtual receptionist.

 This will help you become clearer on why you need to hire a receptionist and give better direction and delegation once you have.

 3. How much does your service cost?